 Occupational Hygiene

-Is the anticipation, recognition, evaluation, control of exposure to occupational hygiene hazards.
-Occupational Hygiene uses a combination of science, engineering and professional judgement in the process.
+It is the anticipation, recognition, evaluation, and control of exposure to occupational hygiene hazards.
+Occupational hygiene uses a combination of science, engineering, and professional judgement in the process.

 Qualitative Exposure Assessment